newt0/gatsbybootcamp-transcription/8.Gatsby Data with GraphQL/chapter8.md

 I convey view the arguments we can provide.
 We're not going to provide any, and I convey you the type definition, which is what we want.
 So when we grab site, what do we get access to?
 Well, If I click that we get access to all of these fields, I have quite a few different fields.
-The one that we're interested in is called site metadata.
+The one that we're interested in is called site metedata.
-No, if I click on site metadata, I can see that is of the following type.
+No, if I click on site metedata, I can see that is of the following type.
 I click on that and I can see what fields I have access to `title` and `author`.
-The two things we defined over insight metadata over here.
+The two things we defined over insight metedata over here.
 So let's go ahead and actually run a query to fetch this data.
 Now I know we click through a lot of screens, but once we see the query in action, it will be a lot easier to figure out what's going on.
 So Step one is removing the comments over there and starting by defining our query.
 We do this by listing out query.
 Then we open and close a set of `{}`.
 And inside of here we can perform which ever of those queries we wanted to in this case, we decided we wanted to use site.
-So I set up site opening and closing a pair of `{}`, and in here we can list out everything from site we want access to for us it was `siteMetaData`.
+So I set up site opening and closing a pair of `{}`, and in here we can list out everything from site we want access to for us it was `sitemetedata`.
 Now this alone is not going to work.
-We can't just grab everything from `siteMetaData`.
+We can't just grab everything from `sitemetedata`.
 We have to be explicit, grabbing just the fields were actually going to use.
 So we set up another pair of `{}` and I list out what I want access to in this case title and we can see we're even getting a little auto completion.
 I can always use that to populate the final value.
 And there we go our very first `GraphQL` operation.
-We are performing a query called Site on site were grabbing site meta data on `siteMetaData` were grabbing `title` , and if I click that play button to run it, what do I get over here?
+We are performing a query called Site on site were grabbing site meta data on `sitemetedata` were grabbing `title` , and if I click that play button to run it, what do I get over here?
 I get my data back.
 I can see full stack bootcamp showing up now.
 One thing you'll notice about the response is that the structure of the response is dictated by the structure of the query.
-Here we have site, `siteMetadata` and `title`.
+Here we have site, `sitemetedata` and `title`.
-Here we have site, site, metadata and title.
+Here we have site, site, metedata and title.
 So we get back exactly what we put in.
 Though the fields we requested are obviously populated with the correct values.
 So Now that we've seen a basic query, let's go ahead and run in this exact same query from a `React component` so we can fetch dynamic data into our site.